Ghanaian Musician Guru Back in Global Headlines After His Hit Song Featured in Epstein Files

 It connected deeply with young people and became a symbol of street pride.

-At the time, few could have imagined the song would one day resurface in such a strange and controversial setting.
+At the time, few could have imagined the song would one day resurface in such strange and controversial circumstances.

-Social media users in Ghana and beyond have reacted with a mix of shock, laughter, and disbelief.
+Social media users in Ghana and beyond have reacted with a mix of bewilderment, laughter, and amazement.

 While the background of the video raises serious concerns due to Epstein’s history, the moment has once again proven how far Ghanaian music can travel.